 What terrain must I be prepared for?

 The majority of the long course is on varying types of fire-road which are not challenging.
-The Derrybawn Ridge itself presents a moderate technical challenge consiting mainly of dirt track, short sections of heather trails, grass and mixed rocky trails.
-In wet weather the ridge can be quite sloppy and slippy, so run within your own limitations.
+The Derrybawn Ridge itself presents a moderate technical challenge consisting mainly of dirt track, short sections of heather trails, grass and mixed rocky trails.
+In wet weather the ridge can be quite sloppy and very slippy, so run within your own limitations.
 This is open mountainside so there is a risk of slip, trip, fall or impact injury.

 What should I do if I get injured or need to retire?

-In the unlikely event that you can no longer continue moving due to injury call out to nearest runners for assistance, don your weather-proof gear and await assistance.
+In the unlikely event that you can no longer continue moving due to injury call out to nearest runners for assistance, use your weather-proof gear and await assistance.
 When possible place yourself against in any shelter available.
 It is imperative that any competitor that passes another runner that is in difficulty or injured must ask to and assist them and if required alert the race director and or the nearest marshal who will arrange for help to be immediately dispatched.
 If you do not offer support you will be disqualified and your result will be marked as (Did not finish) DNF.

 Are supporters/pacers allowed on the course?